 Larger holes may require replacing or repairing the entire area, Nack said, and pipes or utility outlets need to be covered.
 Covers for those types of openings can be purchased, or made from hardware cloth.

 A video tutorial from Fine Homebuilding magazine explains how to do this.

-Windows, screens, doors and garages are also common points of entry for wildlife, Nack said.
+Windows, screens, doors and chimneys are also common points of entry for wildlife, Nack said.

 "Are they fully functioning?
 Are they tight?
 Are there any holes that need to be repaired?" she asked.
 "If you do not have a chimney cap on your chimney, it is well worth the investment to do so."